Published: July 21st 2012July 21st 2012

 ), laundry, and cable TV (all in Russian but I still watched Highlander II - saw it 20 years ago, still really lame).
 The key element at Luda's is the swimming pool to take the edge off the humidity and extreme heat (today 32°C).
 Stolovayas abound in Adler, more so than any other place I've visited in Russia.
 After Uncle Joe's cottage I went to Sochi for something different and found a great Uzbekh cafe called Колибри (Colibri - hummingbird, same in Spanish, interesting) where soup, beans, chicken, amazing bread or lavash

 Marshrut every few minutes along Lenin Street (the main highway) between Sochi, Adler, the airport, and train stations.
 Fares range from 15-44p. depending on the distance.
-Also now a high speed train from Sochi to the airport via Adler for 50p. but only 4 times a day
+Also now a high speed train from Sochi to the airport via Adler for 50p. but only 4 times

 He wasn't very tall so the pool's maximum depth is ~5 feet.
 Guessing he suffered significant shrinkage during those infamous Russian winters.

-in either direction.
+a day in either direction.
 Bus or marshrut 105 will also get you there. Зелёная Роща (Zelyonaya Roshcha, a.k.a, Green Grove)

 Take any marshrut between Sochi and Adler and get off at the stop of the same name.
 Long, sweaty walk through the pine forest past some noveau riche Russian oligarchs dachi.
 300p. tour fee.
 My private tour was in Russian but if you call ahead you may be able to latch on to an English tour.